kconstable/distributions-for-investments/README.md

     + mean returns of the individual securities
     + standard deviation of individual security returns
     + pairwise correlations between individual security returns
-    + For a full example of a multivariate distribution using a monte carlo simultion have a look at the [monte-carlo-for-investment](https://github.com/kconstable/monte-carlo-for-investments) github project
+    + For a full example of a multivariate distribution using a monte carlo simulation have a look at the [monte-carlo-for-investment](https://github.com/kconstable/monte-carlo-for-investments) github project

 #### Example 1: Single Assets Returns
-We can model individual asset returns, assuming they are independent from each other.
-We generate normal random varibles for each assets mean & standard deviation, then count the number of occurences for each event to determine the probabilities
+We can model individual asset returns, assuming they are independent of each other.
+We generate normal random variables for each assets mean & standard deviation, then count the number of occurrences for each event to determine the probabilities
-+ Probbility that a1 <= 1 sigma below mu = 15.65%
++ Probability that a1 <= 1 sigma below mu = 15.65%
-+ Probabilty that a1 returns are between -1 sigma and +1 sigma = 68.26%
++ Probability that a1 returns are between -1 sigma and +1 sigma = 68.26%
 + Probability that a1 returns are below 2 standard deviations below mu = 2.26%
 + Probability that a2 returns are less than 2 standard deviations below mu = 15.51%

 ![image](https://user-images.githubusercontent.com/1649676/222988165-36745104-7dab-4c8c-aff0-940fd7feb6b0.png)

 #### Example 2: Portfolio Shortfall Risk
-A Portfolio value is 800,000, and we want to ensure we can withdrawl $30,000 without invading the initial capital of the portfolio.
+A Portfolio value is 800,000, and we want to ensure we can withdraw $30,000 without invading the initial capital of the portfolio.
 Given three different portfolio allocations;
 + What is the return shortfall level?
-+ which allocation is the best to preserve the captial above the shortfall level?
++ which allocation is the best to preserve the capital above the shortfall level?
-+ what is the probability the the optimal safety-first portfolio will be less than the shortfall level?
++ what is the probability the optimal safety-first portfolio will be less than the shortfall level?

 | Allocation         | A  | B  | C  |
 |--------------------|----|----|----|
 | Expected Return    | 25 | 11 | 14 |
 | Standard Deviation | 27 | 8  | 20 |

 + Shortfall Level:3.75%
 + SFRatio (P1):0.79
-+ SFRatio (P2):0.91<= optimal portfolio
-+ SFRatio (P3):0.51
++ SFRatio (P2

 ![image](https://user-images.githubusercontent.com/1649676/222988611-3dd6f11d-720c-4411-8246-dd2ebfdc48c4.png)

 ## Lognormal Distribution
-Lognormal distributions are often used to model a securities price, which have a minimum value of zero but no maximum value and skews to the right.
-If you want to model a portfolios returns you can use a normal distribution or a students t-distribution
+Lognormal distributions are often used to model a securities price, which has a minimum value of zero but no maximum value and skews to the right.
+If you want to model a portfolios returns you can use a normal distribution or a student t-distribution
 + params
     + mean of its normal distribution ln(y)
     + standard deviation of its normal distribution ln(y)

-## Students T DistributionA
+## Students T Distribution
-+ A family of symmetrical distributions with fatter tails than normal distribution, similar to asset returns
++ A family of symmetrical distributions with fatter tails than the normal distribution, similar to asset returns
 + Defined by a single parameter=degrees of freedom (df) (sample-size)
-+ The higher the df, the closer the t-distribution is to the normal distribution (the tails getter thinner with increasing sample size)
++ The higher the df, the closer the t-distribution is to the normal distribution (the tails get thinner with increasing sample size)

 #### Applications in Investments
 + Often used to model asset returns as it can provide a better estimate of downside risk estimates
-+ The scipy library in python can be used to generate a t-distribution for a given assets mean, sigma and degrees of freedom
++ The scipy library in python can be used to generate a t-distribution for a given assets mean, sigma, and degrees of freedom
 + t-statistic
     + test of a single population mean
     + test of differences between two population means